 Once you arrive in Zermatt, spend the rest of the day strolling through this little town and enjoy the sight of the mighty Matterhorn.
 Provided it’s not veiled in clouds.

-How you plan out today is entirely up to you.
-One option is to stay in Zermatt for a little while longer and keep hiking, looking for marmots, skiing, snowshoeing, taking photos of glaciers or whatever else you’ve set your mind to.
+How you spend today is entirely up to you.
+One option is to stay a bit longer in Zermatt and go for more hikes, look out for marmots, go skiing, strap on some snowshoes, take photos of glaciers, or whatever else you had in mind.

-Since your options in this area are so plentiful, check tomorrow’s suggestions to see if you can find something to tick off the list this afternoon already.
-Maybe you fancy a short trip to Lauterbrunnen or a ride up Harder Kulm for some great views?
+Since the options in this area are so plentiful, take a look at the suggestions for tomorrow to see if you can check something off your list this afternoon.
+Maybe you're up for a quick trip to Lauterbrunnen or a ride up to Harder Kulm for some fantastic views?

 You’ve got more activities to choose from today than you can wrap your head around.
 It all depends on your budget, but in an adrenaline-packed place like Interlaken, the sky’s the limit.